guilatrova/latrovacommits-articles/posts/2021/2021-07-01-project-tryceratops/post.en-us.md

 It seemed so hard that I wondered if I would be able to do it. **More important than that, I realized that:**

-### 📈 People seemed interested into writing better exceptions in Python
+### 📈 People seemed interested in writing better exceptions in Python

 After publishing my article on [Handling exceptions in Python like a pro 🐍 💣](https://blog.guilatrova.dev/handling-exceptions-in-python-like-a-pro/) I got so surprised by the increased traffic in this blog: